Madison, Florida

 Madison is a city in and the county seat of Madison County, on the central northern border of Florida, United States.
 The population was 2,912 at the 2020 census.

 History

 The territory now known as Madison County was ruled at various times by Spain and The United States of America.
 This area was developed for cotton plantations dependent on the labor of enslaved African Americans.
 After the Civil War and emancipation, many freedmen and their descendants stayed in the region, working as sharecroppers or tenant farmers.

-Racial violence of whites against blacks increased after the Reconstruction era, reaching a peak near the turn of the 20th century.
-The following African Americans were lynched in Madison: Savage and James in 1882, Charles Martin, 1 February 1899; both James Denson and his stepson, 7 January 1901; and an unidentified man, 9 February 1906.
+Racial violence of whites against Black people increased after the Reconstruction era, reaching a peak near the turn of the 20th century.
+The following African Americans were lynched in Madison: Randall Coleman on October 15, 1868, Charles Savage and Howard James on August 25, 1882, Charles Martin, February 1, 1899; both James Denson and his stepson, January 7, 1901; and an unidentified man, February 9, 1906.

+This was also the home of Colin Kelly, World War II hero who was the first American B-17 to be shot down in combat on December 10, 1941, the city of four freedoms is the reference to the four freedoms speech given by FDR in 1941.

+Despite being a community that's been settled since May 2, 1838, the City of Madison wasn't officially incorporated as a municipality until 1945.